 However, our example therein illustrates that this problem is greatly simplified when solving the ODE system.
 Indeed, instead of the firefront, what we obtain now are the trajectories of the fire at each time.
-Those entering an already burned region provide directly a cut point and they can be simply removed with no harm for the computation of the others.
+Those entering an already burned region provide directly a cut point and they can be simply removed with no harm to the computation of the others.
 This is a major goal of the ODE viewpoint, because of the extreme importance of crossovers for firefighters.

-\item[\S \ref{subsec:real_wildfires}] {\em Flexibility}.
+\item[\S~\ref{subsec:real_wildfires}] {\em Flexibility}.
 Our model can be adapted to a wide range of cases.
 An example of time-dependent wind and a spatial variation in the fuel conditions is shown, along with another case with a more complex topography. \end{itemize}

-Lastly, we discuss in Appendix \ref{appendix} two technical issues.
-The first one is a characterization of the cut points for lightlike geodesics, Appendix \ref{appendix1}.
-This is an important issue, because its real time detection during wildfires is crucial.
+Lastly, we discuss in Appendix~\ref{appendix} two technical issues.
+The first one in Appendix~\ref{appendix1} is a characterization of the cut points for lightlike geodesics.
+This is an important issue, because its real-time detection during wildfires is crucial.
 Indeed, regions between intersecting trajectories may be completely surrounded by the fire and, therefore, may become extremely dangerous when attempting to extinguish the fire.
-The second one is a discussion on the basic assumption of strong convexity for Finsler metrics, Appendix \ref{appendix2}.
+The second one in Appendix~\ref{appendix2} is a discussion on the basic assumption of strong convexity for Finsler metrics.
 When the metric fails to be strongly convex, geodesics cannot be obtained directly in some directions, so some modifications are proposed in order to avoid this problem.